simplifi/comix/README.md

 1. `cd` over to a directory without a `mix.exs`
     - Short and to the point, `cd` will take you to the home dir, which is unlikely to have this file
 2. Run whichever mix commands were failing
-    - Also run the commands necessary to authenticate with hex through mix, as they'll grant access to this and other private packages we need to `Mix.Install/2`
 3. Run `cd -` to return to your previous directory, and proceed as usual

 In `.travis.yml`, this usually looks something like